alexgasser2768/booster_soccer_showdown/OUTLINE.md

 # Humanoid Soccer Learning Task

 This project was inspired by the SAI humanoid robot competition.
 The goal is to teach the Booster T1 robot how to score goals in a simulated environment.
-The

 # Reward Structure